2 Control flow, structs, modules and types

 2.1.1 If/else statements

-An if/else statement performs an “conditional flow operation”.
+An if/else statement performs a “conditional flow operation”.
 A conditional flow control (or choice control) allows you to execute or ignore a certain block of commands based on a logical condition.
 Many programmers and computer science professionals also use the term “branching” in this case.
-In essence, we use if/else statements to use the result of a logical test to decide whether or not to execute a given block of commands.
+In essence, an if/else statement allow us to use the result of a logical test to decide whether or not to execute a given block of commands.

 In Zig, we write if/else statements by using the keywords if and else.
-We start with the if keyword followed by a logical test inside a pair of parentheses, and then, a pair of curly braces with contains the lines of code to be executed in case the logical test returns the value true.
+We start with the if keyword followed by a logical test inside a pair of parentheses, followed by a pair of curly braces which contains the lines of code to be executed in case the logical test returns the value true.

 After that, you can optionally add an else statement.
-Just add the else keyword followed by a pair of curly braces, with the lines of code to executed in case the logical test defined in the if returns false.
+To do that, just add the else keyword followed by a pair of curly braces, with the lines of code to executed in case the logical test defined at if returns false.

 In the example below, we are testing if the object x contains a number that is greater than 10.
 Judging by the output printed to the console, we know that this logical test returned false.
 Because the output in the console is compatible with the line of code present in the else branch of the if/else statement.